 The core asset of Vitiligo Biobank is a large collection of well-organized hair, blood, serum and DNA samples, integrated with comprehensive clinical records.

-We collect and store large number of samples throughout the network of 14 centres in 11 countries, using the standard protocols and patient record.
-Samples are then made available to the scientific community and research organizations investigating pathogeneses and developing diagnostics and new treatments.
+We collect and store large number of samples throughout the network of collaborators in 11 countries, using standard collection protocols and unified patient records.
+Samples will be made available to the scientific community and research organizations investigating pathogeneses and developing diagnostics and new treatments.

-Our research team analyses the associated data for clues that may lead to a better understanding of the disease, identify potential biomarkers and ultimately develop a cure for vitiligo through the CouldBank system.
+Our research team analyses the associated data for clues that may lead to a better understanding of the disease, identify potential biomarkers and ultimately develop a cure for vitiligo through the Vitiligo CloudBank system.

 I support the petition to designate June 25 as Vitiligo World Day and save millions of people worldwide from social isolation and persecution.

 What is coming?